 When Will Repayment Begin?

 Repayment of federal student loans typically begins six months after you graduate, withdraw from college, or drop below half-time enrollment.
 This grace period allows time for you to plan for repayment by evaluating your financial situation and the various repayment options available.
+For most student loans, interest will accrue during your grace period.

-PLUS loan borrowers are expected to begin repayment within 60 days after full disbursement, unless you qualify for a deferment.
+Parent PLUS loan borrowers are expected to begin repayment within 60 days after full disbursement, unless you qualify for a deferment.

 Before the end of your grace period, you’ll get a repayment schedule from your loan servicer that includes details about: